1971–1983: A Home as Hospital

 1999–2008: Developing Our Outreach

-The public expo4797036170_aae607fd88_osure from the movie helped launch a decade of growth and development of Gesundheit and Global Outreach.
+The public exposure from the movie helped launch a decade of growth and development of Gesundheit and Global Outreach.
 Patch begins an ongoing worldwide lecture tour to raise money for building the hospital.

 In West Virginia, building is completed on a domed “Dacha” for housing up to 8 staff members and a Chrysalis-shaped classroom.
 Illinois-based School for Designing a Society joins with GI, developing educational programs on the land and throughout the US and Canada.
 Global Outreach expands its scope of care, sponsoring clown missions (including healthcare, community development, and building projects) to more than 50 countries.
 The clown’s therapeutic benefits extend beyond enhancing health of individuals to improving family and community health.